The mission of the Computational Science Laboratory (CSL) is to:

 - Develop innovative computational solutions for complex real-world problems, and to

-- Foster a productive research and education environment emphasizing collaboration and intellectual creativity.
+- Foster a productive research and education environment emphasizing collaboration and innovation.

 The Computational Science Laboratory sits at the crossroads of computer science, applied mathematics, and computational statistics.
 We invent novel methodologies for scientific simulations, with an emphasis on time evolution of complex physical systems driven by multiple physical processes; quantifying and reducing errors in our understanding of the world by fusing information from computer simulations and measurements of the physical reality; and employing machine learning to develop intelligent scientific computing tasks.
 A major focus of our group is to provide access to advanced computational methods to a wide community through user-friendly software.